jdyelle/jdyelle.github.io/Tutorials/ESwithNginx/index.md

 ![Nginx Load Balancing](Screenshots/02nginx_loadbalancer.png)

+If we take the public LAN network addresses out of `elasticsearch.yml` for all nodes, then ElasticSearch won't bind to those addresses, and connections via HTTP or Transport won't be accepted.
+That way, we've restricted traffic to the private network and can only access it through Nginx.

-Ok now let's get fancy and authenticate with SSL.
+Ok now let's get fancy and add SSL to the mix.
 First, let's generate some ssl keys.
 We're doing this in test.
 Please promise me you won't use self-signed keys for the servers on your production cluster.
 For the purposes of this tutorial, it will demonstrate our concept.

 ````
 [root@ESNode1 ~]# openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx-selfsigned.key -out nginx-selfsigned.crt